zaynetro/pingme/README.md

 * Review backend
 * Add referer to url, so you can see where users came from
 * Play with Service Workers
+* Clean up (when app is closed remove old entries from the database)

 **NOTE:** Plans might change depending on free time and interest.